MWSchmid/filterReads/README.md

 ./p502filterReads --help
 ```

-**TODO**: it's currently assuming PHRED 64 quality scores.
-Change this to PHRED 33 (all data on SRA is generally in 33).
+Note: it assumes PHRED quality scores with an offset of 33 (inline documentation was wrong before).
+That's Sanger and Illumina 1.8+ format ([details on wikipedia](https://en.wikipedia.org/wiki/FASTQ_format)).
+Data on SRA is generally encoded like this.